alexknowshtml/How-To-Indy-Hall/README.md

 ![TODO Map of favorite spots](http://placehold.it/350x350)

-**If you're in a hurry...**
-...some favorite options include Lake Blue Deli, Gianfranco's Pizzaria, Sassafras Market (not to be confused with Sassafras, the bar), and a (clean!) mediterranean/hallal cart at 4th and Market.
+* **If you're in a hurry** - some favorite options include Lake Blue Deli, Gianfranco's Pizzaria, Sassafras Market (not to be confused with Sassafras, the bar), and a (clean!) mediterranean/hallal cart at 4th and Market.
 Fork, Etc is also a popular choice for slightly more upscale takeout sandwiches and salads.

-**If you prefer to sit down...**
-...for a meal or are planning a lunch meeting, National Mechanics is a common staple for many Indy Hall natives.
+* **If you prefer to sit down** - for a meal or are planning a lunch meeting, National Mechanics is a common staple for many Indy Hall natives.
 You might consider your first trip to National Mechanics, be it for lunch or happy hour, an easy rite of passage to achieve!
 All of their menu options are great, and they have a full bar and many craft beers on tap if it's one of those kinds of lunches.

 Other popular sit down lunch options include Farmacia, Continental, Khyber Pass Pub, Race St Cafe, Wedge and Fig, Han Dynasty, and Zento Sushi.
 There's almost any kind of food you could want within just a couple of blocks, at almost any price point.
 We're (sadly) missing a grocery store in Old City :( Nobody's perfect, eh?

 ### What are some tips for meeting other members?

+**Tip #1:**

-Tip one: RIGHT NOW, introduce yourself online!
+#### RIGHT NOW, introduce yourself online!

-Have you accepted your invitation to GroupBuzz and Hall.com?
-GroupBuzz is our email discussion/online forum, and Hall.com gives you access to a collection of chat rooms occupied by Indy Hall members.
-Log in, spend a few minutes reading some of the existing discussions to get a feel, and then introduce yourself!
+*Have you accepted your invitations to [our discussion list on GroupBuzz](http://indyhall.groupbuzz.io) and [our chat rooms on Hall.com](https://hall.com/invites/99091e)?* GroupBuzz is our online forum and email discussion list, while Hall.com gives you access to a collection of chat rooms occupied (and created by!) by Indy Hall members.

-Say a bit about what why you joined Indy Hall, what things you're interested in (don't limit yourself to work topics, people love sharing personal interests and hobbies, too).
+Log in, spend a few minutes reading some of the existing discussions to get a feel, and then **introduce yourself!** Say a bit about what why you joined Indy Hall, what things you're interested in (don't limit yourself to work topics, people love sharing personal interests and hobbies, too).

-Note: Can't find your invite, or don't remember your login?
-Email help@indyhall.org and we'll get you fixed up!
+*Note: Can't find your invite, or don't remember your login?
+Email help@indyhall.org and we'll get you fixed up!*

+**Tip #2:**

-Tip two: Any time you're physically at Indy Hall, introduce yourself in person!
+#### Any time you're physically at Indy Hall, introduce yourself to a person you've never met before!

-Especially when you're new, Indy Hall can be a daunting place.
-If you're overwhelmed, remember, you don't have to meet everybody at once.
-Stay focused on meeting one or two people at a time.
+*Especially* when you're new, Indy Hall can be a lot to take in, and it's not always obvious where to start.

+If you're overwhelmed, remember, **you don't have to meet everybody at once.** Stay focused on meeting one or two people at a time.

 When you sit down next to people you don't know, make eye contact and say hi, give them your name and ask for theirs.
 You can ask questions like, "how long have you been a member?" or "Any tips for a newbie like me?".
 Everyone here is interesting and loves sharing!

-Be patient.
+**Be patient.
 Be curious.
 Be friendly.
-Be honest.
+Be honest.**

+**Tip #3:**

-Tip three: Meet members at events
+#### Meet members at events

 "Formal", planned, and recurring events
 There are things to do with other Indy Hall members Indy Hall every week, including Working @ Night Owls & Dinner Club, joining in the conversation at Member Lunches, and Indy Hall Running Club, and B-Team trips to the comic book shop.